 The Council on Aging is an advisory committee to the Madison County Board of Commissioners on the needs, service priorities, budget development, funding recommendations, long-range planning and other issues which affect services to the elderly citizens of Madison County.

-The Council on Aging meets on the 2nd Wednesday of the first month of each quarter (June, October, January, and April) at 2 pm at the Marshall Senior Center located on Long Branch Road.
+The Council on Aging meets on the last Thursday of March, June, September, and December at 2 pm at the Marshall Senior Center located on Long Branch Road.

 Economic Development Advisory Board